LincolnKoskela/Klondike/README.md

 - Card/Deck creation, basic pile functionalities and acceptance
 - Latest edits -- Fixed bug issues that weren't allowing certain functions to be called.
 Issue resolved by cloning the project into new folder.
-- **Currently** working on adding to gameEngine basic functionalities and will get into more complex logic as I build upon the class.
-Also need gameEngine to deal inital board to test Boards display.
+- **Currently** working on getting the board to display initial deal of cards onto tableau's and stock piles.

-## Todays Progress
+## Todays Progress 10/13/25
-- Working through the initial deal function `dealNewGame()` in the game engine.
+- `dealNewGame()` function complete, needs to be tested.
+Will work through boards display to test.

 ## Features
 - Object Oriented Design